Advancement and

 Placeholder

 We can’t do this work without you!
 Let us know if you’re interested in leading a service project.
-We are currently accepting project submissions for the spring service series here.
+We are still accepting project submissions for the spring service series here.

 Need some inspiration?
 View past projects here.